vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/2_strIdharmapaddhati_of_tryambakayajvan/_index.md

 +++
-title = "+2 The Strīdharmapaddhati of Tryambakayajvan"
+title = "+2 The Strī-dharma-paddhati of Tryambakayajvan"

 +++